 The Company has generally funded operations in recent years through the use of existing cash balances, supplemented from time to time with the proceeds of long-term debt and borrowings under its credit facilities.
-The Company's principal sources of liquidity include cash and cash equivalents totaling \$50.4 million as of June 30, 2016.
+The Company's principal sources of liquidity include cash and cash equivalents totaling \$47.0 million as of March 31, 2017.

 In February 2016, the Company committed to a cost efficiency program that encompasses a series of measures intended to allow the Company to more efficiently operate in a leaner, and more directed cost structure.
-These measures include reductions in the Company's workforce, facilities consolidation, transferring certain business processes to lower cost regions and reducing other third-party service costs.
-In connection with this cost efficiency program, the Company expects to incur, in the aggregate, cash expenditures of approximately \$25 million relating to termination benefits, facility costs, employee overlap expenses and related actions.
-The Company anticipates that the cost efficiency program will be substantially complete by the end of the second quarter of 2017 and, when fully implemented, will result in annualized costs savings of approximately \$76 million.
+These measures include reductions in the Company's workforce, consolidation of facilities, transfers of certain business processes to lower cost regions and reductions in other third-party service costs.
+The Company anticipates that the cost efficiency program will be substantially complete by the end of the second quarter of 2017.

 In connection with the cost efficiency program, on February 26, 2016, the Company entered into a Financing Agreement (the "Financing Agreement") with the lenders party thereto (the "Lenders").
 Pursuant to the Financing Agreement, the Company entered into a term loan in the aggregate principal amount of \$100 million.
 The Financing Agreement also provides the Company with the ability to draw up to a maximum of \$5 million in revolving credit.
 All outstanding loans under the Financing Agreement will become due and payable in February 2021, or in May 2020 if the \$125 million in outstanding principal of 2.00% convertible senior notes due June 15, 2020 (the "Notes") has not been repaid or refinanced by such time.
-Proceeds from the Financing Agreement have been used to replace an existing \$35 million revolving credit facility, finance the Company's efficiency program and other initiatives, and provide operating flexibility throughout the remainder of the transformation in this period of heightened market volatility.
-After paying for both debt issuance costs and the cost efficiency program, the new financing provided approximately \$70 million of available liquidity, about half of which replaced the prior revolving credit facility with the remainder providing incremental liquidity to fund operations.
-The Financing Agreement requires the Company to comply with a financial statement covenant that stipulates a maximum leverage ratio (defined to mean the ratio of (a) consolidated total funded indebtedness to (b) consolidated EBITDA) commencing on June 30, 2016 of 4.35:1.
-The maximum leverage ratio declines gradually over the term of the agreement to a requirement of 2.5:1 on March 31, 2019 and thereafter.